Which institution holds the most shares in Embraer S.A. (ERJ)

 The top institutional shareholder in the company is Brandes Investment Partners L.P. with over 24.64 million shares valued at $167.81 million.
 The investor’s holdings represent 13.31% of the ERJ Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Oldfield Partners LLP with 5.28 million shares valued at $35.97 million to account for 2.85% of the shares outstanding.
 The other top investors are Hotchkis & Wiley Capital Management, LLC which holds 5.0 million shares representing 2.70% and valued at over $34.03 million, while Dimensional Fund Advisors LP holds 1.37% of the shares totaling 2.53 million with a market value of $17.23 million.

 Embraer S.A.
-(NYSE: ERJ) is 28.19% higher on its value in year-to-date trading and has touched a low of $3.96 and a high of $15.29 in the current 52-week trading range.
+(NYSE: ERJ) is 24.96% higher on its value in year-to-date trading and has touched a low of $3.96 and a high of $14.48 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The ERJ stock was last observed hovering at around $8.84 in the last trading session, with the day’s loss setting it -0.11% off its average median price target of $8.00 for the next 12 months.
-It is also 8.11% off the consensus price target high of $9.50 offered by 9 analysts, but current levels are -118.25% lower than the price target low of $4.00 for the same period.
+The ERJ stock was last observed hovering at around $8.43 in the last trading session, with the day’s gains setting it 0.08% off its average median price target of $8.00 for the next 12 months.
+It is also 10.42% off the consensus price target high of $9.50 offered by 9 analysts, but current levels are -112.75% lower than the price target low of $4.00 for the same period.

 Embraer S.A.
 (ERJ) Analyst Forecasts